Admissions

 Please note that this is a second-tier admission program with a separate admissions process from City College.
 Fall classes are not repeated in the spring so students can apply only once a year in April to start the following fall.

-To apply students must have a video portfolio, a personal statement, three college level prerequisites and a writing sample.
+Applications from City College students or college-level transfer students: applicants must submit a video portfolio, a personal statement, three college level prerequisite courses, and a writing sample.
 Most students enter their junior year, some enter in their sophomore year.
-We do not accept students fresh out of H.S.

 Please address any questions about the application process to David Ranghelli, Assistant to the Chair & Coordinator of BFA in Film & Video Program Admissions at: